ThomasWork4/Wiley_Training/wiley/README.md

 - They offer an easy way to work with these named, related constants
 - They are good for reducing errors, increasing readability, and changing values in the future

 [EnumerationPractice.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Enumeration/EnumerationPractice.scala) - Defines a planet enumeration contains all the planets as named constants.
-The program passes them to an isPlanet that tests whether they are part of the enumeration
+The program passes them to an isPlanet that tests whether they are part of the enumeration <br />

 [DifferentEnumerationCase.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Enumeration/DifferentEnumerationCase.scala) - Defines a different donut enumeration with donut types as named constants.
 The program implements a for loop demonstrating how to test each constant using pattern matching.
 In this case, only Glazed or Vanilla donuts will print to the console properly.